lextm/jekyll-theme-chirpy/_posts/2008-3-24-virtualized-trio-linux-samba-and-windows-part-i.md

 # Guest Setup

-Now let’s move to Ubuntu.
+Now let's move to Ubuntu.
 Open Administration | Network and there should be one Wired connection there.

 Change the settings like this,

 Please restart Ubuntu in order to activate the settings.

 Then, open Administration | Shared to configure Samba.
-It is weird that Ubuntu guys use the title “Shared Folders” here, while Fedora guys directly use Samba title.
+It is weird that Ubuntu guys use the title "Shared Folders" here, while Fedora guys directly use Samba title.

 In Fedora it is quite easy to configure one more setting, the users.
 However, Ubuntu does not provide a dialogue.
 Thus, according to this help, command line is unavoidable,